IbrahimElshafey/LocalResumableFunction/_Documents/Articles/Documentation_Plan.md

 # Future Plan
 * Hou to publish new service version with modified resumable functions?
-* Why not use service bus?
+* Plan to use service bus?
 * Background processing and Hangfire
 *